bellingcat/auto-archiver/docs/source/installation/installation.md

        2.  `$PWD/local_archive` is a folder `local_archive/` in case you want to archive locally and have the files accessible outside docker
        3.  `/app/local_archive` is a folder inside docker that you can reference in your orchestration.yml file

-## Local installing with Pip
+## Installing Locally with Pip

-1. make sure you have python 3.10 or higher installed
+1. Make sure you have python 3.10 or higher installed
-2. install the package with your preferred package manager: `pip/pipenv/conda install auto-archiver` or `poetry add auto-archiver`
+2. Install the package with your preferred package manager: `pip/pipenv/conda install auto-archiver` or `poetry add auto-archiver`
-3. test it's installed with `auto-archiver --help`
+3. Test it's installed with `auto-archiver --help`
-4. run it with your orchestration file and pass any flags you want in the command line `auto-archiver --config secrets/orchestration.yaml` if your orchestration file is inside a `secrets/`, which we advise
+4. Run it with your orchestration file and pass any flags you want in the command line `auto-archiver --config secrets/orchestration.yaml` if your orchestration file is inside a `secrets/`, which we advise

 ### Installing Local Requirements